CLES Student & Parent Handbook

 If there is a 2 hour late start on a Monday, school will be open at 9:10 am for breakfast and learning will start at 9:40 am.

-Birthdays are very special days.
-It’s a day that you don’t have to share with anyone else (usually).
-We want to celebrate birthdays in an equitable manner at school so please do not bring treats or balloons to school on your child’s birthday.
-We announce student birthdays at morning meetings and at the end of the school year we will have a Birthday Extravaganza where we will celebrate everyone’s birthdays.
+Birthdays Birthdays are very special days.
+It’s a day that you don’t have to share with anyone else at school (usually).
+We want to celebrate birthdays in an equitable way at school, so please do not bring treats or balloons to school on your child’s birthday.
+We acknowledge student birthdays at morning meetings and sing Happy Birthday.
+At the end of the school year, we will have a Birthday Extravaganza where we will celebrate everyone’s birthdays.

-- Reading every night for 20-30 minutes is the only academic area that has been shown to improve learning.
-This reading can be a parent or sibling reading to a student, the student reading to someone else, or silent reading.
+- Reading every night for 20-30 minutes.
+This reading can be a parent or sibling reading to a student, the student reading to someone else, a pet or stuffie, or to themselves.
+It can also be broken up into small time increments, ie: 10 minutes three times a day.

 - Quality time spent together as a family (talking, working and playing together) and student exploration.

-A checklist of “homework” choices will come home with your student every month.
+A checklist of “Alternative Homework” choices will come home with your student every month.
 Students who bring back the checklist on the last day of the month will be entered into a drawing for a game.

-Students must dress in a way that doesn’t distract students at school and for school events.
+Dress Code Students should dress in a way that doesn’t distract students at school and for school events.

 - Anything students wear or bring to school may not show, promote, or advertise drugs, tobacco, alcohol, or profanity (“bad words”).